#andshecycles Roadshow Limerick (postponed)

 Limerick City North’s Cllr.
 Saša Novak Uí Chonchúir started cycling as a young child in her small hometown in Slovenia through to cycling in her college years in Ljubljana, a cycling capital.
 Speaking on behalf of the #andshecycles campaign Saša describes cycling in three words as “normal, convivial and liberating.
 “It’s faster than walking and much less restrictive than driving, which makes it the perfect mode of getting around villages, towns and cities.
 I believe we need more comprehensive and safe cycling infrastructure, but we also need role models who promote cycling as an everyday occurrence.”

 We are encouraging active travel and there is a CocaCola Bikeshare station on Merchants Quay, a couple of steps from the City Hall.
 The venue is a 15 minute walk or a 8 minute cycle to the Limerick Train Station and there are a number of bus stops operated by Bus Éireann.

 📸 Please note this this is a public community event admissible by registered ticket only.
 On the evening there will be press photography and audio recording of the panel discussion followed by Q&A 📸

-We’d love to see you there and you can share the hashtag below on your social media.
+We’d love to see you there and you can share the hashtag below and quotes from the Limerick focus group on your social media.